Neo-Thomism in Brazil: First appearances: pre-1930

-The pioneering institution in teaching Catholic philosophy to laymen at Brazil was the Paulistan School of Philosophy of São Bento, founded in 1908 by the German Benedictine abbot Miguel Kruse.
-The institution had the explicit objective of countering the propagation of utilitarianism and positivism in the country, and promoted Neo-Thomism as its main doctrinal trend.
-Attached to the Catholic University of Louvain since 1911, the main figures of the school were Belgian priests Carlos Sentroul (1876–1933) and his successor Leonardo Van Acker (1896–1986).
-A lecturer up to 1917 (when he returned to Belgium) and the co-founder of the School, Sentroul supported a rather moderate approach and, despite his strong Neo-Thomistic convictions, promoted a less apologetics-oriented administration of the institute.
-In his inauguration address in 1908, he asked the audience to not be prejudiced towards "our adversaries" and called for the teaching of figures such as Duns Scotus, Comte and Kant, in order to "refute errors and recognize truths".
+The pioneering institution in teaching Catholic philosophy to laymen in Brazil – and neo-Thomism in particular – was the Paulistan School of Philosophy of São Bento, founded in 1908 by the German Benedictine abbot Miguel Kruse and attached to the Catholic University of Louvain from 1911.
+This institution had the explicit objective of countering the propagation of utilitarianism and positivism in the country, and promoted Neo-Thomism as its main doctrinal trend.

+The main figures of the school were Belgian priests Carlos Sentroul (1876–1933) and his successor Leonardo Van Acker (1896–1986).
+Sentroul was the co-founder of the School and a lecturer until 1917, when he returned to Belgium.
+He favored a moderate approach, and despite his Neo-Thomistic convictions promoted an administration focused less on apologetics.
+In his inauguration address in 1908 he asked the audience to not be prejudiced against "our adversaries" and called for the teaching of figures such as Duns Scotus, Comte, and Kant in order to "refute errors and recognize truths".
 Similarly, Van Acker championed a critical assessment of Thomism which took into account that every philosophical system was subject to errors.
-His studies were largely devoted to Henri Bergson, and were built on the premise of a philosophical pluralism which promoted the conciliation between Thomism and modern thought.
-The views of both thinkers have been described as contrary to the dominant apologetic focus assumed by Catholic philosophers both in Brazil and in the rest of the world at that time.
+His studies were largely devoted to Henri Bergson and were built on the premise of a philosophical pluralism which promoted the conciliation between Thomism and modern thought.
+The views of both thinkers have been described as contrary to the dominant apologetic focus assumed by Catholic philosophers both in Brazil and the rest of the world at that time.